Dr Elena Philippou

 Central Building, 1st Floor, B102

-Dr Philippou is an Assistant Professor in Nutrition-Dietetics at the University of Nicosia, Cyprus and a Visiting Lecturer in Nutrition-Dietetics at King’s College London.
+Dr Philippou is an Associate Professor in Nutrition-Dietetics at the University of Nicosia, Cyprus and a Visiting Lecturer in Nutrition-Dietetics at King’s College London.
 She holds a BSc degree in Nutrition (2001, King’s College London, First Class Honors), a PgDip in Dietetics (2003, King’s College London, Distinction) and a PhD in Dietetics (2008, Imperial College London).
 She is also a Fellow of the UK’s Higher Educational Academy.
 Her research interests focus on the role of diet in chronic degenerative disease prevention and specifically the role of glycaemic index and the Mediterranean diet on cardiovascular disease, diabetes and dementia.

 Dr Philippou is the editor of a book recently published by CRC Press (2017, New York, USA), titled ‘The Glycemic Index: Applications in Practice’ where she has also co-authored two chapters.
 The book has gathered together, in an unbiased and critical way, all the evidence and research on GI and is accredited by the contribution of pioneers in the field from research centres in Canada, USA, Australia and Europe.
 Additionally, Dr Philippou has published a number of research papers in high impact journals including the USA’s Nutrition Society ‘Advances in Nutrition’ (IF:4.7), the ‘European Journal of Clinical Nutrition’, ‘Obesity’, ‘Metabolism’, ‘Journal of Human Nutrition and Dietetics’, ‘BMC Public Health’ and ‘American Journal of Gastroenterology’.